 Much like the Roku OS, Amazon’s Fire TV OS, or Apple’s tvOS, Android TV supports a wide variety of TV features, like 4K UltraHD, HDR, and Dolby Atmos.
-Whether or not you can take advantage of these features will depend on the device that has Android TV installed.
-The hardware must support these features before Android TV lets you use them.
+Whether you can take advantage of these features will depend on the device that has Android TV installed.
+The hardware (and your chosen app) must support these features before Android TV lets you use them.

 How do I get Android TV?

-Android TV comes pre-installed as the default smart TV user experience on select TVs from Sony, Hisense, Sharp, and Philips.
-You can also add Android TV to any existing TV that has an HDMI port, with an Android TV set-top box from companies like Nvidia, and Xiaomi.
+You can also add Android TV to any existing TV that has an HDMI port, with an Android TV set-top box from companies like Nvidia, AirTV, and Xiaomi.
 Prices for these devices range from $60 to $200.
-Better late than never, we can finally buy JBL’s Link Bar, a $400 soundbar that packs both Android TV and Google Assistant into a single home theater speaker, which was announced back in 2018.

 But to get the most out of Android TV’s features, you’ll want to summon Google Assistant.
-Depending on your device, you might be able to call out, “Hey Google,” but you can always use the mic button on the remote.
-When you do, there’s no need to preface your commands with “Hey Google,” because as soon as you press the button, it’s listening for instructions.
+Depending on your device, you might be able to call out, “Hey, Google,” for a hands-free experience, but you can always use the Mic button on the remote.
+When you do, there’s no need to preface your commands with “Hey, Google,” because as soon as you press the button, it’s listening for instructions.

 What are some Android TV voice commands?